Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 Getting the json output from Graphite (just append `&format=json`) can be very helpful as well.
-Many dashboards, including <a href="http://www.grafana.org">Grafana</a> already do this, so you can use the browser network tab to inspect requests.
+Many dashboards, including <a href="http://www.grafana.org">Grafana</a> already do this, so you can use the browser network inspector to analyze requests.
 For the whisper files, graphite comes with various useful utilities such as whisper-info, whisper-dump, whisper-fetch, etc.